 What is Prediabetes?

 Prediabetes is a condition where people have higher than normal blood glucose levels, but not yet high enough to be diagnosed with diabetes.
 People with prediabetes are at high risk of developing diabetes.
 In Michigan, it is estimated over 2.6 million (8.2% of the population*)adults have prediabetes.
-If you have diabetes, learn more about preventing it by signing up for the National Diabetes Education Program.
+If you have prediabetes, learn more about preventing type 2 diabetes by signing up for the Diabetes Prevention Program.

 Find out more about participating in the African American Women's Health Initiative.
 If you live in Inkster or Flint, are an African American woman, are at least 18, and either have diabetes or is at risk, you can receive gift cards for participating.